 - In determining what must be purchased, you must carefully integrate your needs with the equipment now on hand.

 - Your ultimate decision will depend on many interacting factors rather than on one outstanding feature of a particular device.

-- It will be wise to purchase as many items as possible from a single source to take advantage of: compatability of equipment that is designed to work together as a system, coordinated shipments and service, possible lower cost because of quantity purchase and -if required- simpler finance arrangements.
+- It will be wise to purchase as many items as possible from a single source to take advantage of: the compatibility of equipment that is designed to work together as a system, coordinated shipments and service, possibly lower cost because of quantity purchase, and -if required- simpler finance arrangements.

 Making a Decision